unixerius/DSO/Lab setup/Qemu-instructions.md

 ## Preparations for Qemu

 1. [Download and Install Homebrew.](https://brew.sh)
-2. Install Vagrant and Qemu, by running `brew install -y qemu vagrant`.
+2. Install Vagrant and Qemu, by running `brew install qemu vagrant`.
 3. Install the Qemu plugin for Vagrant: `vagrant plugin install vagrant-qemu`

 ## Creating the lab VM